pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.hbs.md

-# Workshop resource
+# Configure the Workshop resource

-The `Workshop` custom resource defines a workshop.
+This topic describes how you configure the `Workshop` custom resource, which defines a Learning Center workshop.

 ## <a id="workshop-title-desc"></a> Workshop title and description